songpoemHQ/songpoem.github.io/_pages/index.md

   - excerpt: "Why customers choose Songpoem Solutions."
 why_songpoem_row:
   - title: "Accelerated Development"
-    description: "We reuse already developed and well tested Modules and Functionalities, that can be imported rather than building from scratch and testing again.
+    description: "We understand Business Requirements and convert it into code.
+In iterations."
-    "
+    image_name: warli-support.png
   - title: "Agile"
     description: "
     Continuous improvements with no practical downtime of the application.